lexical-lsp/lexical/pages/installation.md

 ## Caveats

  * Presently, Lexical works on Elixir 1.13 and 1.14 under Erlang 24 and 25.
-We are actively working on supporting Elixir 1.15, and then erlang 26.
+Additionally, we support versions >= 1.15.3 (there are
+ compiler bugs in 1.15.0 - 1.15.2 that prevent lexical from working).
+ Erlang 26 support is still a work in progress.

  * While it's within Lexical's capabilities to run your project in a different elixir and erlang version than Lexical is built with,